How the HIOKI PQ3198 Power Quality Analyzer Works

 PW3360-21 - HIOKI Power Demand Analyzer

-This instrument also works from measured voltage and current signals and includes harmonic-related functions, but it is positioned more for power demand, energy logging, and lighter monitoring tasks than for full Class A power quality investigation.
+Works from measured voltage and current signals and is positioned for power demand, energy logging, and lighter monitoring tasks.

 View the PW3360-21 page

 Additional note: RCCE also lists the PW3365-20 Clamp On Power Logger.
-It is related because it also relies on voltage and current signal capture to evaluate power behavior, but it is better framed as an adjacent field logging option rather than a direct replacement for the PQ3198.
+It is related because it also relies on voltage and current signal capture to evaluate power behavior.

 Takeaway

-The PQ3198 is valuable because it turns intermittent power problems into evidence you can review
+The PQ3198 turns intermittent power problems into evidence you can review

 If you only look at voltage and current at one instant, many power quality problems seem to disappear.
-The real strength of the PQ3198 is not just that it measures accurately, but that it places continuous trends, waveform distortion, and fast abnormal events onto one timeline.
-That makes it easier to move from suspicion to diagnosis, whether the issue is caused by motor startup, variable frequency drives, switching behavior, or transient disturbances.
+The real strength of the PQ3198 is that it places continuous trends, waveform distortion, and fast abnormal events onto one timeline.